openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 Notice, however, that the previous linear system of equations is not implemented as is, i.e. we generally do not compute and invert the Gram matrix :math:`J^T J`.
-Alternatively, various orthogonalization methods such as the QR or the SVD decomposition can be used to solve the linear least squares problem so that potential ill-conditionning of the normal equations is mitigated.
+Alternatively, various orthogonalization methods such as the QR or the SVD decomposition can be used to solve the linear least squares problem so that potential ill-conditioning of the normal equations is mitigated.

 This estimator can be proved to be the best linear unbiased estimator, the *BLUE*, that is,